 Apparel that has any stated or implied reference to alcohol, drugs, tobacco, sex, gangs, cults, symbols of death, violence or obscene language is not permitted.
-Any dress or statement that causes, intends to cause, or is likely to cause a hostile, intimidating, degrading, offensive, harassing, or discriminatory environment is prohibited.
+Any dress or statement that will cause, intends to cause, or is likely to cause a hostile, intimidating, degrading, offensive, harassing, or discriminatory environment is prohibited.

 Clothing must be worn as designed: all undergarments are to be covered.
-Suggestive, revealing, skin-tight or see-through clothing is not permitted.
-Clothing that is ripped, torn or contains any holes above the knee will not be permitted.
+Suggestive, revealing, skin-tight, or see-through clothing is not permitted.
+Clothing that is ripped, torn, or contains any holes above the knee will not be permitted.

 Pants - Pants are to be secured and underwear covered, even when seated.
 Baggy, saggy or oversized clothing that compromises the safety of students is not permitted.
-Pajama bottoms are not permitted (except for designated PJ days).
-Leggings/yoga pants must be covered with a mid-thigh top or sweatshirt.
-Holes in jeans, above the mid-thigh, are note permitted, unless the student has shorts or leggings underneath.
+Holes in jeans, above the mid-thigh, are not permitted, unless the student has shorts or leggings underneath.